Otakubuns/Sims4-DRP/README.md

 ## Acknowledgments

- - https://github.com/niveshbirangal/discord-rpc for a simple Discord API wrapper that works with Sims limited libraries
+ - https://github.com/niveshbirangal/discord-rpc for a simple Discord API wrapper that works with Sims limited libraries.
- - https://modthesims.info/showthread.php?p=4751246 for help with hooking into functions and injecting the discord code
+ - https://modthesims.info/showthread.php?p=4751246 for help with hooking into functions and injecting the discord code.
- - https://lot51.cc/ for Sims 4 injector for on_load, buildbuy functions
+ - https://lot51.cc/ for Sims 4 injector for on_load, buildbuy functions.
- - https://github.com/qwertyquerty/pypresence for a few edits of the code to make it runner better & easier
+ - https://github.com/qwertyquerty/pypresence for a few edits of the code to make it runner better & easier.
+ - https://sims4studio.com/thread/15145/started-python-scripting for the Python Script Workspace & learning how to get started with this.

 ## Future Plans for it are:
-- Show when in CAS(have no clue on this yet)
+- Show when in CAS(have no clue on this yet).
 - Configuration file for choosing to show household name, funds etc(already started just been lazy).

 ### Issues